 In the wake of the war on plastics, food waste is fast gaining media attention for many of the same reasons.
 Taking action to reduce food waste at your business has a number of financial benefits.

-IMPROVE OPERATIONAL EFFICIENCY: By putting in place food waste prevention strategies, businesses are able to improve their operational efficiency by identifying and tackling areas that are generating avoidable food waste.
-Additionally, implementing food waste streams, operational costs can be reduced (general waste is way more expensive than recycling).
+By putting in place food waste prevention strategies, businesses are able to improve their operational efficiency by identifying and tackling areas that are generating avoidable food waste.
+Additionally, by implementing food waste streams, operational costs can be reduced (general waste is way more expensive than recycling).